ashleyakamine/Top_100_Billboard/README.md

 If you don't have Git LFS installed, you can download and install it from [https://git-lfs.github.com/](https://git-lfs.github.com/).

+## Extra pont
+we create a dictionary performer_counts to store the count of each performer.
+We then iterate through the billboard data, extract the performer's name from each entry, and update the count in the dictionary.
+Finally, we use the max function to find the performer with the highest count, which represents the most-listened performer.

 ## How to Run
 TODO:
 Describe your dataset, such as what is the input? did you have a meaning for the input feature? what is the output? how do you find this dataset?
 How to run your code? etc.